 Ms DARWELL: The regional conservatorium program is run by the Department of Education and Training.
 The admission of new regional conservatoriums to its program is a matter for it.
 Arts New South Wales runs a modest grant program for regional conservatoriums.
 An allocation of \$2.1 million was provided in this year's budget for regional conservatoriums.
 A component of that, about \$1.4 million, is directly transferred to the Department of Education and Training for the conservatoriums' operations, and approximately \$700,000 is allocated through a competitive grant process to regional conservatoriums.
-The grant process for regional conservatoriums have been advised of the outcome.
+The grant process for regional conservatoriums for the calendar year 2011 has now been completed.
+Regional conservatoriums have been advised of the outcome.